Enhanced Due Diligence (EDD)

 }'

-If all EDD responses have been submitted and accepted, the status of the EDD request will change to SUBMITTED .
+If all EDD responses have been submitted and accepted, the `status` of the EDD request will change to `SUBMITTED` .

-Upload Documents, If Applicable
+#### Upload Documents, If Applicable

-Now that EDD responses have been submitted, upload any associated documents via a Submit Documents request for each prompt with response_type = File-Upload.
+Now that EDD responses have been submitted, upload any associated documents via a [Submit Documents](https://docs.sfox.com/connect/rest-api/end-users/submit-documents) request for each prompt with `response_type` = `File-Upload`.

-Using the user_id of the end user and id of the EDD request obtained in step 1 for the user_id and ddq_id request body fields respectively, submit the file:
+Using the `user_id` of the end user and `id` of the EDD request obtained in [step 1](#get-edd-request) for the `user_id` and `ddq_id` request body fields respectively, submit the file:

 curl --location 'https://api.sfox.com/v1/enterprise/ddq/upload' \